“Those who wish to sing always find a song.”

 My musical background includes: singing and performing in Musicals, singing in Choirs for Eisteddfods and singing 4-part harmony in Quartets.
 I play the guitar, the mandolin and the piano.

-Now I teach Italian and Music at a primary school in Brisbane, teaching students to play the guitar and mandolin in class.
 Since 2012, I have been researching how students learn another language other than English.
 I have conducted three consecutive action research projects in the Italian classes.
 The first project investigated how the use of technological resources could enhance the teaching and learning of Italian.
 The following two projects evolved from acting on student feedback.
 From my observations of student engagement and again consulting students’ ideas, it was evident that the students’ enjoyment of the learning experiences was the driving factor which engaged them in their learning.
 These investigations have led to the discovery that students’ engagement with music enhances their love of and competency in language learning.

 “Music moves the soul.
 Imagine foreign languages are like keys, both in the musical and physical sense.
 The more keys your voice can produce equal the more physical keys you have to open doors to new horizons.”
 (Zaraysky, 2009, p.
 13).